ksmorfin/Korinamorfin.fit.github.io/README.md

-# Fitness Website – Responsive Frontend Project
+# Personal Trainer Website – Responsive Frontend Project

-Welcome to my repository.
-This project is a **responsive static website** designed for a fitness brand, focused on clean layout, usability and a modern visual experience.
+Welcome to my repository 🙂‍↕️.
+This project is a responsive static website designed for a fitness personal trainer brand, focused on clean layout and usability.

 The site was built entirely using HTML, CSS and a small amount of JavaScript, following good structural and responsive design practices.